 Abstract:

-Objectives Deep plowing is a key measure to improve the soil structure of infertile paddy fields and enhance production capacity.
-We compared the effects of plowing depths on the yield of the first crop and ratoon rice, and the physical and chemical properties of infertile paddy soil in Jianghan Plain.
+Objectives Deep tillage is a key measure to improve the soil structure of infertile paddy fields and enhance production capacity.
+We compared the effects of tillage depths on the yield of the first crop and ratoon rice, and the physical and chemical properties of infertile paddy soil in Jianghan Plain.

 Methods Field experiments were conducted in the Jianghan Plain in 2022 and 2023.
 The plow layer of the paddy fields in this area was 13−22 cm deep.
-Three plowing depths of 15 cm, 20 cm, and 25 cm were set up in the experiment, with conventional rotary plowing (12 cm) as the control.
-At the maturity of 1st-crop and ratoon rice, the aboveground parts of the rice plant were collected and divided into stem, leaf, and spike samples, the rice biomass, nutrient accumulation in each part, yield and yield components were investigated.
+Three tillage depths of 15 cm, 20 cm, and 25 cm were set up in the experiment, with conventional rotary tillage (12 cm) as the control.
+At the maturity of the main crop and ratoon crop, the aboveground parts of the rice plant were collected and divided into stem, leaf, and spike samples, the rice biomass, nutrient accumulation in each part, yield and yield components were investigated.
 The 0−20 cm soil samples at the beginning, and the 0−10 cm, 10−20 cm, and 20−30 cm soil samples of each treatment at the end of the experiment were collected to analyze the physical and chemical properties.